pagoba94/project1/README.md

 "Global Shark Attacks" is a table of shark attack incidents compiled by the Global Shark Attack File and it was downloaded with permission from the Global Shark Attack File's website.

 ## On this repo you will mainly find:
-- **data**: stores the data used for the analysis
-- **figures**: plots png files
+- **figures**: plots created, png files.
-- **src**: stores the src files with all the functions used
+- **src**: stores the src files with all the functions used.
-- Analysis.ipynb: jupyter notebook file with all the functions and plots used
+- _Analysis.ipynb_: jupyter notebook file with all the functions and plots used.
-- exploration2.ipynb and exploration.ipynb: jupyter notebook files with exploration data
+- _exploration2.ipynb and exploration.ipynb:_ jupyter notebook files with exploration data.
-- main.py :
+- _main.py:_ python file that creates and saves plots on figures folder.

 ## Conclusions:
 - White sharks are the most dangerous specie.